Bernard-Jelinic/vacation_manager/README.md

     Admin can add/update/delete employee info.
     Admin can manage the vacation request(approve and not approve).
     Admin can view the vacation request history.
-    Every time when an employee applies for leave admin will get a notification.
+    Every time when an employee send vacation request, admin will get a notification.

 Manager Module details: